 - 1. The parties are properly before the Office of Administrative Hearings. - 2.
 Under G.S. § 74D-6(3), Respondent Board may refuse to grant an alarm installation registration if it is determined that the applicant has demonstrated intemperate habits or lacks good moral character. - 3.
-Under G.S. § 74D-6(2), Respondent Board may refuse to grant an alarm installation registration if it is determined that the applicant has been convicted of one or more crimes involving fraud. - 4.
-Under G.S. §§ 74D-6(2) &74D-10(a)(4), conviction of any crime involving fraud is prima facie evidence that the applicant does not have good moral character or intemperate habits.
+Under G.S. § 74D-6(2), Respondent Board may refuse to grant an alarm installation registration if it is determined that the applicant has been convicted of a crime involving assault or an act of violence.

-- 5. Respondent Board presented evidence that Petitioner had demonstrated intemperate habits and lacked good moral character through a conviction in Pitt County, State of North Carolina, on February 24, 2009 for misdemeanor Use of Counterfeit Trademark and a conviction in Nash County, State of North Carolina, on February 20, 2010 for misdemeanor Use of Counterfeit Trademark. - 6.
-Petitioner presented sufficient evidence to explain the factual basis for the charges and has rebutted the presumption.
+- 4. Under G.S. §§ 74D-6(2) &74D-10(a)(4), conviction of any crime involving assault or an act of violence is prima facie evidence that the applicant does not have good moral character or intemperate habits. - 5.
+Respondent Board presented evidence that Petitioner had demonstrated intemperate habits and lacked good moral character through a conviction in Cumberland County, State of North Carolina, on July 10, 2015 for misdemeanor Breaking and Entering, misdemeanor Injury to Real Property and misdemeanor Simple Assault. - 6.
+Petitioner presented sufficient evidence to explain the factual basis for the charge but has not rebutted the presumption due to the recent nature of the offense and convictions.